semgrep/semgrep-docs/docs/kb/semgrep-ci/jenkins-shared-library-with-semgrep.md

 `````
 semgrep ci --json --output output.json
 `````
-But it must do in all the repositories you have!
+But it must be done in all the repositories you have!
 It will take you time!

 ## Creating a shared library
 Jenkins shared library comes to the rescue.
 Basically, you encapsulate the semgrep commands in a common library.